-From when I was approximately 6 to approximately 10 years old, I had temporal lobe epilepsy.
+From when I was approximately 6 to10 years old, I had temporal lobe epilepsy.
 My seizures were unique in that much of the phenomena I experienced also occur in near death experiences.
 I suppose this is what later attracted me to the field.
-I experienced macropsia, in which one or two near death experiences have reported as a premortem state.
+I experienced macropsia, in which one or two near death experiences have reported as a pre-mortem state.
 In macropsia, objects seem larger and farther away than usual.
 In order to see the objects, you must have your eyes open, and when I closed my eyes, something very compelling happened.
 I saw “the void”.
 In NDEs, the void occurs instead of “the tunnel”.
 I also had OBEs, and sometimes felt the presence of other beings.

-All of these phenomena also occur in NDEs.
+All these phenomena also occur in NDEs.
 In fact, you might say that each of my seizures was a near death experience.

 Because the temporal lobes have lower thresholds, and are easier to activate than other parts of the brain’s surface, temporal lobe epilepsy (TLE) is confined to the temporal lobes.
 In other words, a temporal lobe seizure occurs only within the temporal lobes which act as a sort of cortical ‘sinkhole’.
 A temporal lobe seizure can recruit any structure within the temporal lobes.
 Dr. Michael Persinger has developed the idea that religious and mystic experiences, including NDEs, are manifestations of states of consciousness that are within normal, organic repertoire of human brain function (1).
 The implication is that our capacity for such experiences is part of our evolutionary heritage.